Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/GET-REQUESTS.md

 #### Deprecation of Links

-While not described in prior versions of these Guidelines, some Ed-Fi API implementations include a `link` metadata construct on all references.
+While not described in prior versions of these Guidelines, the Ed-Fi ODS/API Platform inserts a `link` metadata construct on all references when responding to a `GET` request.
 This property describes the relationship of the reference and provides a locator that can be used to construct the full URL to the referenced item.

-Systems that store JSON documents would be forced to enrich the document with information not immediately available in the `POST` or `PUT` request pipeline, unlike the other metadata described above.
+If this element were required, systems that store JSON documents would be forced to enrich the document with information not immediately available in the `POST` or `PUT` request pipeline, unlike the other metadata described above.
 Few client applications utilize this feature, and alternatives exist.
-It is _not recommended_ that new Ed-Fi API applications include this metadata element.
+Therefore, it is _not recommended_ that new Ed-Fi API applications include this metadata element.

 The `Calendar` resource shown above is duplicated here, with inclusion of two `link` entries as provided by the Ed-Fi ODS/API Platform.
+To re-iterate, inclusion of `link` is _not_ a preferred practice in new implementations.

 ```json
 {